harsh01thete/Sign_Language_Recognition/README.md

 # SLR98

-This is a Sign Language Recogniser made for 3rd Semester Practicum Course.
+This is a Sign Language Recogniser
 ## The TechStack used is:
 - Python
 - Flask